nanogiants/nanogiants-docs/docs/projectSetup/iOS/checklist_iOS.md

 4. Production

 ### Configure analytics, crash reporting, and static file analysis tools.
 1. Integrate Sentry for error tracking.
 2. Use SonarCloud for code quality analysis.
-3. Configure Android Lint for static code analysis.
+3. Use Danger for code review automation.
-4. Set up Detekt for Kotlin code analysis.
+4. Integrate SwiftLint for code style enforcement.
+5. Integrate SwiftGen for code generation.
+**TODO**: Add detailed descriptions for each step.

 ## CI/CD
 ### AppCenter
 1. Log into AppCenter account and create a new project
-**Make sure that you create the project under the NanoGiants GmbH group**
+**Make sure that you create the project under the NanoGiants GmbH group!**
 2. Configure the necessary build and distribution settings in AppCenter.
-3. Set up distribution group for iOS and add the collaborators group.
+3. Set up distribution group for iOS and add the collaborator group.
+4. Invite relevante people if not already in collaborator group.

 **Naming:**
 Project: `"PROJECT-App-BUILDTYPE"` (e.g. NanoGiants-App-Develop)